i-sasimovich/Self-education/README.md

 # Self-education
-Projects and tasks related to online courses
+Projects and tasks related to online courses.